On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Conclusions

 \section{Conclusions}

-In this work, we first characterised the distribution of the normalised $k$-th maximum of a sequence of i.n.i.d.
+In this work, we first characterized the distribution of the normalized $k$-th maximum of a sequence of i.n.i.d.
 RVs following the non-central chi-square distribution with two dof.
-Using these results, we characterised the distribution of the $k$-th maximum SNR RV in a SC combining system experiencing Rician channel fading.
-Furthermore, we derived simple expressions for the outage probability, average throughput, achievable throughput, and the average BEP of a selection combining receiver, with a large number of independent links.
-Our simulations showed that the proposed distribution accurately characterises the exact SNR and also simplifies the performance analysis of a $k$-th best SC receiver.
+Furthermore, we derived simple expressions for the corresponding values of asymptotic outage probability, average throughput, achievable throughput, and the average BEP.
+Our simulations showed that the proposed distribution accurately characterizes the exact distribution of maximum SNR, even for moderate values of $M$.
+We also discuss the utility of the proposed asymptotic results in simplifying the performance analysis of two IoT systems supported by UAV nodes.
+The proposed results is also demonstrated to be useful for studying an SC receiver.
+Moreover, the proposed results are general and can be used for any application involving performance analysis and resource allocation of systems where the order statistics of i.n.i.d. non-central chi-square RVs are involved.

 \begin{appendices}